parqz/Python-Essentials/README.md

 # Python-Essentials
 A complete and handy notebook with lots of examples for getting started with Python.
+#### Author: Parsa Ghazvinian